-Experience South Africa’s diversity, complex history, and modern life while learning entrepreneurial and leadership skills to make a difference in your own community.
+Experience South Africa’s diversity, complex history, and modern life while exploring social change.
+Learn leadership and project planning skills to make a difference in your own community.

 Your Experiment concludes in Johannesburg, South Africa’s largest city, where you will intensify the focus on leadership and social change.
 Visit important historic landmarks and the Apartheid Museum to better understand the country’s transition from apartheid to democracy.
-Explore the arty and business-forward neighborhoods of modern Johannesburg.
+Explore the artsy and business-forward neighborhoods of modern Johannesburg.
 Your Experiments will come to a close as you complete your leadership training and create a plan for the change you can create in your community back home.

 At the conclusion of this program, each participant will earn a community service certificate noting the number of hours of community service completed.

 July 1, 2019 - August 2, 2019